Zweatherly36/OHIOHackathon2016/README.md

 4. Zach Weatherly, CSE Junior

 ##Code Purpose
-The goals of our project was to offer a simple and streamline way to identify meanful predictive metrics for the development of trading algorithms.
+The goal of our project was to offer a simple and streamlined tool to identify meanful predictive metrics for the development of trading algorithms.

-##Front End
+##Front End Framework
-user oriented

-##Back End
+##Back End Framework
-zipline API
+zipline API - Python algorithmic trading library.
+Event driven system for backtesting of user's generated metrics